bhavanisilasagaram/A_CodeforcesSolutions/README.md

 # CompetitiveProgrammingSolutions
-These are my solutions from various contests on codechef and codeforces, including several training sheets as well.
+These are my 'A' solutions from various contests on codeforces, including several training sheets as well.